rapid7/metasploit-framework/documentation/modules/post/multi/gather/electerm.md

   1. Get a session.
   2. Do: `set session <session number>`
   3. Do: `run post/multi/gather/credentials/electerm`
-  4. If the system has registry keys for electerm passwords they will be printed out.
+  4. If the system has saved passwords, they will be printed out.

 ## Options